kovidgoyal/kitty/docs/desktop-notifications.rst

 Querying for support
 -------------------------

+.. versionadded:: 0.36.0
+   The ability to query for support was added in kitty 0.36.0

 An application can query the terminal emulator for support of this protocol, by sending the following escape code::